Pep Boys: 2000-present

 In April 2019, Icahn Enterprises, which owns and operates Pep Boys, announced new fleet-specific Pep Boys Mobile Crew vehicles to provide on-location maintenance and repair.
 The move adds smaller-format fleet vans to the Pep Boys Mobile Crew equipped with repair supplies and staffed by trained technicians to complete common fleet maintenance and repair needs on-location.

 In September 2019, Pep Boys agreed to pay $3.7 million to settle a lawsuit alleging the company violated California laws by illegally dumping hazardous waste.
 Inspectors from the Alameda County District Attorney's office allegedly found numerous instances of unlawful disposal of hazardous waste by the company, including automotive fluids, batteries, aerosol cans, electronic devices, used oil, and other regulated wastes.

 Pep Boys restructured its retail and service operations in the 2020s to focus more heavily on automotive repair amid changing consumer habits.
 Beginning in early 2021, Pep Boys began to split parts and service into two separate companies.
 While service would remain with Pep Boys, parts would be operated by Auto Plus Auto Parts.
 Each company would operate under separate leadership.
 Auto Plus operated multiple independent and branded building, but also operates parts inside of Pep Boys locations.
 As of 2022, all buildings remain branded Pep Boys despite Auto Plus operating inside.
 Auto Plus is led by President Joe Ferrer.
 On January 31, 2023, Auto Plus filed for Chapter 11 bankruptcy, and Pep Boys would be spun off by the bankruptcy into its own separate company.

 In February 2023, Scott Collette was appointed as the new CEO of Pep Boys.
 In December 2023, Pep Boys announced the company had completed its transition away from retail operations to focus exclusively on automotive services, including its locations in Puerto Rico.

 In February 2024, David Willetts was appointed as CEO of Pep Boys, with Scott Collette transitioning to Chief Operating Officer.
 Leadership changes during this period reflected a broader effort to modernize operations, invest in service infrastructure and improve profitability.
 In September 2024, Joe Auriemma, who was Chief Marketing Officer, was named interim CEO of the chain.
 In February 2025, Auriemma was named Chief Executive Officer.

+In July 2026, Icahn Enterprises agreed to sell Pep Boys to Mavis Tire for approximately US$700 million in cash.
+The acquisition would add nearly 800 Pep Boys locations and expand Mavis's network to more than 4,400 service centres across the United States and Canada.
+The companies expected the transaction to close within several months, subject to customary closing conditions.